Inflectra/rapise-documentation/docs/Libraries/WebDriver.md

 <a name="FindElementById"></a>
 #### FindElementById

-Finds the first element in the page that matches the ID supplied.
+Finds the first element on the page that matches the ID supplied.

 ```javascript
 WebDriver.FindElementById(id)